thenativeweb/tourism/README.md

 The `default` task will run the static code analysis, validate whitespace, execute unit tests and check for outdated packages.

+### Calculating test coverage

+To calculate the test coverage run the following command.

+    $ grunt coverage

+Then, open the file `index.html` from the newly created directory `coverage`.

 ### Running the default task partially

 If you only want to run the default task partially, there are a number of commands you may use: